dward2/BME547/Lectures/git_workflow.md

 if __name__ == '__main__':
         interface()
 ```
-* Run code to test, then commit.
+* Run code to test, then commit it to repository.
-* Modify so that it continues until quit is hit.
+* Modify code so that it continues until quit is hit.
 ```python
 def interface():
     keep_running = True